MikeyLHolm/Wolt2020_REST_API/README.md

 # What is this project?
-A REST API endpoint that allows searching restaurants.
+A REST API endpoint that searches .json for query-matching restaurants within 3km from the given location.
 Originally done for [Wolt's](https://wolt.com/) Summer 2020 Internship Engineering Backend Pre-assignment.

 API needs to accept three parameters (query string, latitude and longitude) and should return restaurant(s) (objects) which match the given query string and are closer than 3 kilometers from coordinates.